 The terrain around our barracks was all sand, and the ground directly in front was always smoothly raked.
 This is where we fell out for formations, which, of course, always messed up the smoothly-raked sand.
 No matter.
 Just as soon as formation was over, somebody would be assigned to smooth it all out again, until the next time we had formation and we’d mess it all up again!
 They must have sat around thinking up bullshit chores for us to do.
 One day they made us take shovels and move a pile of sand from here to there!
 It reminds me of those prison rock pile details, which are also pointless.

 There were classrooms to clean up after we had used them and always something in the barracks to do.
-I didn’t mind the couple of times that I had to run the buffer machine in the day room.
+I had to run the buffer machine in the day room a couple of times, which I did not mind at all.
 The floors were linoleum.
-In fact, I rather liked that.
-I even worked in the main office as a clerk-typist for a while, which I did not mind at all.
+I even worked in the main office as a clerk-typist for a while, which I actually liked.
 There was one 24-hour job, done in shifts, that we all had to partake at some point during the cycle, and that was CQ (Charge of Quarters) duty.
 Someone always had to be in the office to answer the phone, receive visitors, generally to be in charge of the post.
 CQ was a concession in every company that I happened to be in.

 There were a few good times, too.
 The day we got to drive the Jeeps was the most fun.
 We were out on these sand dunes, chasing each other up and down those hills.
 Cars were jumping and spinning around.
 It was like driving through deep snow.
 Dodg’em-on-the-Dunes.
 We had a blast that day.
 Another time was the week that we spent in “MP City.”
 This place was like a Hollywood movie back lot, with streets, fake storefronts and saloons, the whole bit.
 There we got to practice police procedures, like making arrests and riot control.
 It really was like an acting class, doing improvs.
 The “director” would give us a situation and we would “play the scene.”
 They were giving me personal, professional training and were not even aware of it.